-The Judiciary Committee’s primary responsibility is filling federal judiciary vacancies, and Thom has worked to confirm President Trump’s judicial nominees, who are well-qualified and follow the Constitution as written.
-During President Trump’s first two years in office, Thom was on the frontlines to help remake the federal judiciary by confirming 100 judges, including two new Supreme Court Justices – Neil Gorsuch and Brett Kavanaugh – who both earned bipartisan support.
+The Judiciary Committee’s primary responsibility is filling federal judiciary vacancies.
+During President Trump’s term, Thom was on the frontlines to help remake the federal judiciary by confirming 234 judges, including three new Supreme Court Justices – Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett.

 Judge Brett Kavanaugh is one of the most eminently qualified individuals to be nominated to serve on the Supreme Court in recent memory.
 He has spent the last decade serving on the U.S. Court of Appeals, earning a reputation for being a mainstream and fair-minded jurist with excellent judicial temperament.
 He will be an outstanding Supreme Court justice.